tiwong/tiwong.github.io/maths.md

 4. [On the balanced Voronoi formula for GL(n)](Voronoi.pdf) To appear in Functiones et Approximatio.

-5. [Universal Fourier expansions for Bianchi modular forms](universal.pdf) To appear in IJNT.
+5. [Universal Fourier expansions for Bianchi modular forms](universal.pdf) To appear in International Journal of Number Theory.

+6. [Shifts of the sum of prime divisor function of Alladi and Erdős](https://arxiv.org/abs/1710.10875) with S. Shekatkar.
+To appear in Integers.

 ### Preprints